deepaksood619/deepaksood619.github.io/docs/devops/devops-intro/load-balancer-proxy.md

 Health checking is the process by which the load balancer determines if the backend is available to serve traffic.
 Health checking generally falls into two categories:

+### Active

-### Active: The load balancer sends a ping on a regular interval (e.g., an HTTP request to a/healthcheckendpoint) to the backend and uses this to gauge health
+The load balancer sends a ping on a regular interval (e.g., an HTTP request to a `/healthcheck` endpoint) to the backend and uses this to gauge health

+### Passive

-### Passive: The load balancer detects health status from the primary data flow. e.g., an L4 load balancer might decide a backend is unhealthy if there have been three connection errors in a row.
+The load balancer detects health status from the primary data flow. e.g., an L4 load balancer might decide a backend is unhealthy if there have been three connection errors in a row.
 An L7 load balancer might decide a backend is unhealthy if there have been three HTTP 503 response codes in a row

+### Others

+- Deep Health Checks
+- Shallow Health Checks

 ## Load balancing

 Yes, load balancers have to actually balance load!
 Given a set of healthy backends, how is the backend selected that will serve a connection or request?
 Load balancing algorithms are an active area of research and range from simplistic ones such as random selection and round robin, to more complicated algorithms that take into account variable latency and backend load.
 One of the most popular load balancing algorithms given its performance and simplicity is known as [power of 2 least request load balancing](https://brooker.co.za/blog/2012/01/17/two-random.html).

-## Content-based Routing
+### Content-based Routing

 If your application is composed of several individual services, an Application Load Balancer can route a request to a service based on the content of the request.

-## Host-based Routing
+### Host-based Routing

 You can route a client request based on the Host field of the HTTP header allowing you to route to multiple domains from the same load balancer.

-## Path-based Routing
+### Path-based Routing

 You can route a client request based on the URL path of the HTTP header.

-## HTTP header-based routing
+### HTTP header-based routing

 You can route a client request based on the value of any standard or custom HTTP header.

-## HTTP method-based routing
+### HTTP method-based routing

 You can route a client request based on any standard or custom HTTP method.

-## Query string parameter-based routing
+### Query string parameter-based routing

 You can route a client request based on query string or query parameters.

-## Source IP address CIDR-based routing
+### Source IP address CIDR-based routing

 You can route a client request based on source IP address CIDR from where the request originates.

-## Sticky sessions
+### Sticky sessions

 In certain applications, it is important that requests for the samesessionreach the same backend.
 This might have to do with caching, temporary complex constructed state, etc. The definition of a session varies and might include HTTP cookies, properties of the client connection, or some other attribute.
 Many L7 load balancers have some support for sticky sessions.
 As an aside, I will note that session stickiness is inherently fragile (the backend hosting the session can die), so caution is advised when designing a system that relies on them.